Does the Church of God need to be headquartered in Jerusalem?

-We in CCOG do not wish to be offensive, but have seen many who claim to want to be Philadelphian Christians who will latch on to one or more points and harden their hearts, and not truly support the end-time Philadelphian work.
+We in the Continuing Church of God (CCOG) do not wish to be offensive, but have seen many who claim to want to be Philadelphian Christians who will latch on to one or more points and harden their hearts, and not truly support the end-time Philadelphian work.
 They claim to be reverent to the word of God, but like the Pharisees of old, prefer their traditions and explanations over what the Bible really teaches.

 Anyway, I truly hope this helps as we in CCOG are leading what I have termed the final phase of the work.